Legal Advice for Default Judgment — 22 results

 Equitable relief from default judgment may be granted where a party was prevented from participating in the action due to an extrinsic mistake of a third party, and this denied the party a... more

-Written by attorney Andrea Koppenhofer, about 4 years ago.
+Written by attorney Andrea Koppenhofer, over 4 years ago.

 Pursuant to the Service Member's Civil Relief Act of 2003 (SCRA of 2003), 50U.S.C.
 App. ?521, if a default judgment is entered against a service member during the service member's period of... more